ldn-softdev/jtc/User Guide.md

 #### Setting a custom JSON value into a namespace
-There's a set of lexemes (search lexemes and directives) which may reference a name in the [_namespace_](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#namespace) for capturing a currently walked JSON elements:
+There's a set of lexemes (search and directives) which may reference a name in the [_namespace_](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#namespace) for capturing a currently walked JSON elements:
 `P`,`N`,`b`,`n`,`a`,`o`,`i`,`c`,`e`,`w`,`q`,`Q`,`g`,`G`,`v`,`k`,`f`,`F`.
 All of those lexemes also allow capturing a custom JSON value in lieu of currently walked JSON - if the lexeme's value is given in